 In the midst of 110,000-acre Rookery Bay National Marine Estuary, the center dramatically interprets the Everglades environment and local history with interactive models, aquariums, an art gallery, a film, tours, and "coastal connections" programs (45 minutes, at 11 and 2 daily).
 It's on the edge of the estuary, about five minutes east of Marco's north bridge on Collier Boulevard.
-In 2009 the center debuted a 440-foot pedestrian bridge that spans the reserve's creek from the center's second floor, and connects with a half-mile nature trail for guided or self-guided walks.
+Take a walk along Observation Bridge, a 440-foot pedestrian bridge that spans the reserve's creek from the center's second floor, and connects with 1.5 miles of nature trails and leads to a creekside viewing platform.
+Guided and self-guided walks available.
 Kayak and boat tours are also available through advance registration.
 Exhibits include an interactive research boat, a display on the importance of the Gulf of Mexico to coastal communities, and another on global climate change.
-Kids go free on Fridays in June and July.
+Geocaches can be found on the trail and parking area.
+Kids go free on Friday in June and July.
 Also, visit the website for a printable coupon for admission.